netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 If you have a Tesla vehicle, you can configure access so Netzero can track its charging status.
 Note: Netzero will only access charging information; it will not access location or any other vehicle data that's not related to charging.
 It does not have access to unlock or start your vehicle, or camera access.
+It will also not wake up your vehicle to get the charging status.

 Charging status is tracked using [Tesla Fleet Telemetry](https://developer.tesla.com/docs/fleet-api/fleet-telemetry), a secure way for Tesla vehicles to report specific data to third-party services such as Netzero.
 The initial setup requires a few more steps:

 1. If necessary, add permissions so Netzero can access vehicle data.
-Navigate to the `Settings / Vehicle Charging` screen and follow the app instructions to enable the **Vehicle Information** and **Vehicle Charging Management** permissions.
+Navigate to the `Settings > Vehicle Charging` screen and follow the app instructions to enable the **Vehicle Information** and **Vehicle Charging Management** permissions.
 Once permissions are added, return to the app and refresh the state.
+If you had already added permissions when first logging in with Netzero, you will skip this step.

-2. Set up a [Virtual Key](https://www.tesla.com/_ak/api.netzeroapp.io) for Netzero, for a secure connection to your vehicle.
+2. Set up a [Virtual Key](https://www.tesla.com/_ak/api.netzeroapp.io) for Netzero, a secure connection to your vehicle.
 The key can be revoked if required.
 Netzero does not have permission to unlock or start your vehicle.
+Note: if you are not the owner of the vehicle, you will to be in the vehicle with a Tesla key card when completing this process.
+Older Tesla Model S and X vehicle do not support Fleet Telemetry.

 3. Once the key is set up, Fleet Telemetry will be automatically configured and the vehicle will start reporting its charging status.